Major in Psychology

 Admission

 There will be one intake of Psychology and Behavioural Neuroscience Majors each year.
 Admission to the Major programs is competitive and selective.
-Students who wish to enter these programs must submit a completed online application form by June 1 for Fall semester registration (NOTE: the application form will become active during the preceding Winter semester for Fall admission; the form is normally available in mid-late March).
+Students who wish to enter these programs must submit a completed online application form by June 1 for Fall semester registration.
+(Please note that the application link for Fall 2026 admission will be activated during the Winter 2026 semester).

 As per clause 11.11.1. in the Calendar, students are considered eligible for admission if they have completed the 24 credit hours as listed below.
 A minimum average of 65% in PSYC 1000/1001, and a minimum average of 60% overall in PSYC/MATH/CRW is required.